Chris Okagbue: Gulder Ultimate Search 8 winner

 Okagbue won season 8 of the reality show Gulder Ultimate Search in 2011.
 The show was held in the Kukuruku Hills in Egbetua quarters, Akoko-Edo of Edo State and was themed "The Contest of Champions".
 The task was to find the second lost helmet of General Maximilian Of the initial 30 contenders, ten champions were picked to appear on the show.
 Okagbue emerged as the winner.
 His prizes as winner included seven million Nigerian naira, an SUV and a ₦500,000 wardrobe allowance for one year.

-As a result of being voted one of top three past winners of the show, he returned to the Gulder Ultimate Search season 9 themed "Gatekeepers' Fortune" where he was charged with the special role of Gatekeeper.

 Personal life

 Okagbue has an unreserved love for the city of Paris and French people in general.
 He explained in an interview with The Punch newspaper about his experience during a family vacation to France that he believes Paris is called the "City of Love" because the French people are friendly and romantic.
-He is not currently married.